 Here at Cryo Cure, we pride ourselves in the fact that our machines can consistently extract terpenes.
 We utilize three approaches to cannabis terpene extraction: live resin extraction, terpene “recapture,” and the direct stripping of terpenes for extraction.

 Though there are multiple ways to pull terpenes out of your crop, few are as efficient as Cryo Cure.
-Our machines not only cut the drying and curing time from a few weeks to as little as 13 hours, but it can add an entirely new revenue source for your crop with its three terpene extraction settings.
+Our machines not only cut the drying to as little as 11 hours, but it can add an entirely new revenue source for your crop with its terpene extraction settings.
 By preserving the fragile trichomes that house the plant’s phytocannabinoids and terpenes, our machines help you provide your customers with the freshest tasting and smelling cannabis they’ve experienced.
 If you want to Cryo Cure your crop and make your operation a more modern one, contact Cryo Cure today!